 Who Stands Out?

-Here are the highest-ranking characters for each of our four traits, based on several user-submitted ratings:
+Here are the highest-ranking characters for each of the four alignment chart traits, on average:

 The Most Good & The Most Evil